-Works made on residency during 2017 include three video art pieces about climate engineering, the Anthropocene era and anthropogenic influences on our environment.
+Works made on residency during 2017 include three video art pieces about climate engineering (geoengineering) as a response to climate change; the Anthropocene era and anthropogenic influences on our environment.

 AnthropoScenes I, II and III were made for the Icelandic SÍM Artists' Residency and exhibited as works-in-progress at the SÍM Gallery in central Reykjavík during Nov/Dec 2017.

 AnthropoScene I : Breakdown

 The traffic just seems to be getting worse every day at Iceland's iceberg lagoon, Jökulsárlón...

 Dur: 4'08" / Cinema 4K HDR video with stereo audio.

 Australian video artist Adam Sébire brings wry black humour to global warming’s visible effects at one of the fastest-retreating glaciers, Breiðamerkurjökull, in Iceland's Vatnajökull National Park: its astonishing iceberg procession is here reimagined as a traffic jam of cinematic proportions.

 The tideline on an island's black-sand beach is blown ever higher.

 Composer Martin Franke & filmmaker/video artist Adam Sébire explore anthropogenic sea level rise in this work filmed with UAV (drone) off remote Eastern Iceland.
 Reverse motion creates an eerie prolepsis, a kind of previsional prescience of ever rising high tide lines.

 AnthropoScene III : Hellisheiði; or, the post-modern Prometheus